chibicode/react-functional-css-protips/README.md

 > **Even if you did read all of the available css and stumbled upon some code that you think might be reusable - what if someone edits it later?
 If you are starting from the assumption that your css isn't reusable, your first instinct is to write new css.
 But most likely you aren't creating a new classification of visual styles.** In my experience it is likely that you are replicating visual styles that already exist.

 > ...
-Outside of some brand specific background-images, gradients, and colors etc., **the overwhelming majority of css you would need for your site has already been written.**.
+Outside of some brand specific background-images, gradients, and colors etc., **the overwhelming majority of css you would need for your site has already been written.**
 >
 > ... **The real way to scale css, is to stop writing css.** Abstract out the things you use most and move to a multi-class pattern where you compose visual patterns in your html.
 You might be amazed at how quickly your team starts to move.